Volunteering while Pursuing Degree Requirements & In F-1 Status – Proceed with Caution

 Because of the complicated U.S. labor laws surrounding what is considered volunteering and what is considered “work,” when students participate in volunteer activities it is crucial that students in F-1 visa status and their employers confirm that the volunteer opportunity is a true volunteer opportunity and does not violate any U.S. labor laws.
 Whether or not an activity is paid or unpaid does not determine whether an activity is truly a volunteer experience.
 ISSS advisors are not U.S. labor law experts; therefore, we recommend consulting with an employment attorney for further information.

 If an international student would like to volunteer in a field that is closely related to their field of study, then they should consider applying for Curricular Practical Training (CPT) or Pre-completion Optional Practical Training (OPT).
-However, truly volunteer activities that are not related to a course of study will not require authorization.
+However, formal volunteer activities for non-profit entities that are not related to a course of study will not require authorization.
 Some examples where authorization may not be required include volunteering for the American Red Cross, the Humane Society, Habitat for Humanity, Boys and Girls Club of America, etc.

 ISSS recommends carefully reviewing the U.S. Department of Labor's webpage about volunteers.